 WOODLAND HILLS, Calif. – Coming off a two-game skid that dropped the Rams from the No. 1 to the No. 6 seed in the NFC playoff picture, Los Angeles is trying to put their foot back on the gas one week before the postseason begins.
 Despite clinching a playoff spot, head coach Sean McVay is choosing to play the starters in a Week 18 game against the Cardinals in an effort to get the team back on track.

-"I love this team, I love these guys, I have expectations which I won't apologize for.
+"I love this team, I love these guys, I have high expectations which I won't apologize for.
 And I think you're always trying to strike the right balance (with messaging).
 What I am always going to try to be is authentic and honest, but also make sure you bring it back and say, 'Okay, how do we move forward?'" - McVay

 McVay was "emotional" and "disappointed" when he spoke to the team after their loss to the Falcons on Monday, and he made it clear that they didn't play up to the standard.
 Still, he was proud of the team for clawing back from a 24-3 deficit in the second half to make it competitive in the late stages, even though there are things that need to be cleaned up.